Liability for Nuclear Damage

 In November 2013 the Minister for Foreign Affairs said that “Recognizing the importance of participating in the establishment of an international nuclear damage compensation system, the Japanese Government has decided to conclude a “Convention on Supplementary Compensation for Nuclear Damage (CSC)” so as to provide an environment that facilitates involvement of foreign companies with expertise regarding the decommissioning and contaminated water measures of the Fukushima Daiichi Nuclear Power Plant.
 I will work to submit the CSC and related bills to the Cabinet at an appropriate time next year.”
 The bill to ratify the CSC was passed by both houses of parliament in November 2014, along with amended domestic compensation laws.
 The Ministry of Foreign Affairs then filed a formal document with the IAEA so that Japan became the sixth member country of the CSC, enabling it to enter force globally in mid-April 2015.

-The 2010 Act places responsibility for any nuclear accident with the operator, as is standard internationally, and limits total liability to 300 million SDR (about US$ 450 million) "or such higher amount that the Central Government may specify by notification".
+The 2010 Act limits total liability to 300 million SDR (about US$ 450 million) "or such higher amount that the Central Government may specify by notification."
 Operator liability is capped at Rs 1500 crore (15 billion rupees, about US$ 250 million) or such higher amount that the Central Government may notify, beyond which the Central Government is liable.

 There has previously been no nuclear insurance pool in India, apparently due to restrictions on inspection of facilities by international pools.